mabau/pystencils/docs/source/contributing/dev-workflow.md

 ::::

 :::{note}
-Type checking is currently restricted to the `codegen`, `jit`, `backend`, and `types` modules, since most code in the remaining modules is significantly older and is not comprehensively type-annotated.
+Type checking is currently restricted only to a few modules, which are listed in the `mypy.ini` file.
+Most code in the remaining modules is significantly older and is not comprehensively type-annotated.
 As more modules are updated with type annotations, this list will expand in the future.
-If you think a new module is ready to be type-checked, add an exception clause for it in the `mypy.ini` file.
+If you think a new module is ready to be type-checked, add an exception clause to `mypy.ini`.
 :::

 ## Running the Test Suite